Writing Successful Grant Proposals: A Virtual Workshop

 Program Fee and Registration

-The cost for this workshop is $299, including a certificate for 0.4 continuing education units (CEUs), continental breakfast and all workshop materials.
-Lunch is on your own.
+The cost for this workshop is $159, including a certificate for 0.4 continuing education units (CEUs).
+The program will break for a one-hour lunch.